PanDAWMS/panda-docs/docs/source/client/phpo.rst

 to sub-objects, and want to optimize their ML models in one-go.
 For example, it would be reasonable to logically decompose a puppet to several parts, such as arms, body, and legs, in some use-cases, but it would be nightmare to submit a HPO task for each part if there are so many.
-Instead, the user submits a single task for the puppet and let the system split workload based on the decomposition, which significantly simplifies bookkeeping from user's point of view.
+Instead, the user would submit a single task for the puppet and let the system split workload based on the user-defined decomposition, which would significantly simplify bookkeeping from user's point of view.

-Users can specify how the training dataset is partitioned by using the ``--segmentSpecFile`` option.
+It is enough to prepare a single training dataset which contains files for all models, but the user needs to specify how the training dataset is partitioned by using the ``--segmentSpecFile`` option.

 .. code-block:: text